rapid7/insightconnect-workflows/workflows/Create_BMC_Incident_for_Top_Remediations_from_InsightVM/help.md

 # Key Features

-* Get the top remediations from InsightVM
+* Get the top remediations from InsightVM.
 * Create a BMC remedy ITSM Incident for each of the top remediations

 # Requirements